yangwenmai/learning-javascript/archive/how-to-write-recursion-like-a-pro.md

 # 345
 ```

 The `max2` function takes a list.
 If the length of the list is 1, the function will stop running and yield the first element of the list.
 Notice that when a recursion stops, it must yield a value.
-(If the purpose of your function is to perform side effects rather than calculation, then you can choose to not yield a value.)
-Otherwise, we'll take the first element from the list and name it head, and name the rest of the list tail.
+(If the purpose of your function is to perform side effects rather than calculation, then you can choose not to yield a value.)
+Otherwise, we'll take the first element from the list and name it head, and the rest of the list will be named tail.

 We compare head with the largest element from the tail list, which we don't know yet, so we put the tail to the `max2` function again.
 We don't care how the rest calls to `max2` anymore, because we know they will be stopped and yield a value.
 If the head is bigger than the max number from the tail list, then the head is the max number of the original list.
 Otherwise, the result of `max2(tail)` is the max number.

-If this is still confusing to you, I suggest you write the process down and observe each step.
+If this is still confusing to you, I suggest you pass a short list to the function, write the execution process down and observe each step.

 Here's the JavaScript version: